 The Stradale entered production in 2004 with an initial production run of 25 cars.
-A further 25 were produced the following year to re-homologate the racer; revising the front end and shortening the car to exactly 5 metres in order to conform to the updated GT1 regulation changes.
-This example is true to the original design and falls within the original batch of 25 cars.
+A further 25, including this example, were produced the following year to re-homologate the racer; revising the front end and shortening the car to exactly 5 metres in order to conform to the updated GT1 regulation changes.

-in total making 50 cars available for customers, all of which were pre-sold to VIP clients.
+In total, 50 cars were made available for customers, all of which were pre-sold to VIP clients.
 Ten GT1 examples were built and a 12 Versione Corsa were additionally built.

 Completed in March 2005, this example would spend the first seven months of its life in transit to its first owner in South Korea.
 Upon arrival, it was first registered in late October in Seoul where it would remain with its sole private keeper until 2016.
 Used sparingly, the car covered just 5,150 kilometres throughout his ownership.